"Knowledge Organization and Representation:

 L’evoluzione della struttura documentale nelle cartelle cliniche psichiatriche dell’archivio storico del manicomio di Girifalco (1881-1978)

-Grazia Serratore, Maria Taverniti, Maria Teresa Chiaravalloti and Emanuela Nicole Donato
+Maria Taverniti, Maria Teresa Chiaravalloti and Emanuela Nicole Donato,

 15.00 - 15.15